1) Overview of Shipping or Logistics APIs in eCommerce

 2) What Exactly are Shipping or Courier APIs?

-An API (full-form Application Programming Interface) is a programming input used to connect various software and systems.
+An API (full-form Application Programming Interface) is a programming input that connects various software and systems.
 You can find APIs at work in nearly every App or website you use, from YouTube to weather reporting systems.
 APIs can be programmed to assess data, pass information between multiple systems, and perform numerous actions.

-Such courier API integrations enable online shoppers to purchase an automated and streamlined checkout and delivery process that does not require ecommerce businesses to arrange anything manually.
-Ensuring such a smooth and hurdle-free process is crucial for running any e-business.
+Courier API integrations enable online shoppers to create an automated and streamlined checkout and delivery process without constant manual interventions.
+The best shipping API establishes a smooth and hurdle-free shipping process, crucial for running a successful e-business.

 In our view, here’s a list of the best international shipping API for ecommerce according to our opinion.
-Each of these courier APIs has unique selling points that provide a seamless shopping experience for the customer and the retailer.
+Each courier APIs listed has unique selling points that provide a seamless shopping experience for customers and retailers.

-Now that we’ve seen the key functions ecommerce API performs let’s proceed with discovering the API integrations; which take care of these functions like pros.
+Now that we’ve seen the key functions an ecommerce API performs, let’s proceed with discovering the best API integrations and their salient features:

-ClickPost is the world's most popular multi-carrier shipping API integration software that helps businesses proliferate.
+ClickPost is the world's most popular multi-carrier shipping API integration software that helps eCommerce businesses proliferate and retain customers.
 It provides a wide range of courier APIs to integrate with courier partners in just 1 day quickly.

 Top Features of the ClickPost Shipping API: